 Q: How do you feel TAB was received at the Summit, and how is TAB poised to help small businesses be players in today’s economy?

 There were a lot of great suggestions being presented at the Summit for business owners to consider.
-Many of them, though, were outside the scope and/or reach of what a privately-held business owner can execute on due to a variety of restraints; TAB, though, is simply not one of those.
-TAB is what I would like to call an advantage that every privately-held small or medium sized business owner should be able to capitalize upon because it is so affordable.
-It has such a significant upside, and frankly zero downside.
+Many of them, though, was outside the scope and/or reach of what a privately-held business owner can execute on due to a variety of restraints; TAB, though, is simply not one of those.
+TAB is what I would like to call an advantage that every privately-held small or medium-sized business owner should be able to capitalize upon because it is so affordable.
+It has such a significant upside, and frankly zero downsides.
 It was nice to be able to educate business owners, whether they are with TAB or not, that they should be with peer advisors.